 When Yohei Hanaya, the founder of Edo-style sushi, first opened shop, it is said that he added boiled conger eel as a topping when he added clams and tiger prawns as toppings.
 Since conger eel has been used as a sushi topping since Edo-style sushi was born, special attention to detail is given in the preparations, and each shop comes up with its own unique flavor.

-The naval (actually the anus) in the middle of the body serves as the border separating the head part (top) and tail part (bottom) of the eel.
+The navel (actually the anus) in the middle of the body serves as the border separating the head part (top) and tail part (bottom) of the eel.
 The fat is distributed better on the top.
-People used to say that since the bottom moves more it is more tasty.
+People used to say that since the bottom moves more it is tastier.
 Also often said, “the top should be served skin-up and the bottom should be served skin-down.”
 Skin-up means that the skin side is on top and the meaty side is on the rice.
 Skin-down means that the meaty side is facing up and the skin side is on the rice.
-Conger eel easily melts apart when it is boiled and broth enters the part where it separates, so the appearance is not as appealing.
-But unless the crack is extremely obvious, both the top and bottom of the conger eel is often prepared skin-down in sushi.
+Anago easily melts apart when it is boiled and if nitsume is applied here, it enters the part where it separates, so the appearance is not as appealing.
+But unless the crack is extremely obvious, both the top and bottom of the conger eel are often prepared skin-down in sushi.

-Also called White spotted conger or Conger eel.
-(Revision date: September 29, 2020)
+Also called White-spotted conger or Conger eel or saltwater eel.
+(Revision date: November 9, 2020)

 Punctuated snake-eel: Ophichthus remiger